Skip to main content

 • Finally, have them spit out the water mixture.

-This works better for older children and teens as younger kids can’t always gargle.
+This works better for older children, teens, and adults, as younger kids can’t always gargle.

 3. Warm fluids

 Warm fluids can also offer relief for a sore throat.
-Warm temperatures open up blood vessels in nearby tissues.
-This can help relax muscles and reduce pain.
-But be careful to get the right temperature — drinks that are too hot can cause burns and scald injuries.
+Warm temperatures open up blood vessels, which can help relax muscles and reduce pain.
+But be careful to get the right temperature: Drinks that are too hot can cause burns and scald injuries.
 Test the drink before giving it to your child.
 Aim for a gentle warmth that you can comfortably drink with more than small sips.

-For kids over 1 year old, try adding a spoonful of honey to warm water.
+For kids over age 1, try adding a spoonful of honey to warm water.
 Honey coats the throat, which can help relieve pain.
 In addition, honey has anti-inflammatory, antiviral, and antifungal properties.
+Honey’s anti-inflammatory properties work for adults too.

 • Chamomile tea: Chamomile has a long history of use for medicinal purposes.
 It has been used for everything from trouble sleeping to an upset stomach and skin conditions.
 Recent research has shown that chamomile can soothe sore throats in people with inflammation due to cancer treatments